Robert Conrad: 1990s

 Conrad appeared in the music video for Richard Marx's "Hazard", which was a No. 1 hit in 13 countries including the United States.
 He had a supporting role in Jingle All the Way (1996) with Arnold Schwarzenegger.
 Conrad's later credits include an episode of Nash Bridges and the film Dead Above Ground (2002).

 Conrad appeared in the movie Samurai Cowboy in 1994.
-The following year, he created the TV movie Search and Rescue, in which he starred, which in turn led to a short-lived TV series, also created by Conrad.
+The following year, he essentially rebooted High Mountain Rangers, reteaming with his sons Shane and Christian, and his second wife LaVelda Fann, in the TV movie pilot High Sierra Search and Rescue, which led to a short-lived TV series that was canceled after only eight episodes.